TrevellineLab/OvoEasy/README.md

 - **Automated forced-air heating and humidification**, with independent temperature and humidity control
-- **A 0.22 µm in-line air filter** that maintains sterility of the incubation environment
-- **Compatibility with HEPA-filtered isolator cages** (e.g. Innovive MSX4), so eggs and hatchlings remain sealed from environmental microbes
 - **Programmable setpoints** — for example 37.5 °C at 55% RH through incubation,
   stepping up to 70% RH for the final 48 hours before hatch
+- **Compatibility with HEPA-filtered isolator cages** (e.g. Innovive MSX4), so eggs and hatchlings remain sealed from environmental microbes

-The approach was developed to rear axenic House sparrow (*Passer domesticus*) nestlings, and generalizes to any oviparous terrestrial vertebrate whose hatchlings can be reared in captivity.
+The approach was developed to rear axenic House sparrows (*Passer domesticus*) nestlings, and can be applied to any oviparous vertebrate whose hatchlings can be reared in captivity (e.g., birds,reptiles, and amphibians).

 ## About this repository